Why Caching Matters in Software Architecture

 Whether you’re building an enterprise SaaS platform, a content-heavy website, or a lightweight mobile app, speed is king.
 And speed often comes down to caching.

-As a full-cycle developer with over a decade of experience, I’ve seen systems crumble under load and bounce back with a well-placed caching layer.
-But caching is not a one-size-fits-all tool, in fact, it’s a layered strategy.
+As a Fractional CTO with over 15 years of experience, I have seen systems crumble under load and bounce back with a well-placed caching layer.
+But caching is not a one-size-fits-all tool.
+It is a layered strategy.

 Let’s decode the different types of caches that make the web blazing fast.